For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 stumpings) since 2010, by fielding team

-Alastair Cook retains his position as both the leading beneficiary of dropped
+individuals, Alastair Cook retains his position as both the leading

-catches (78) in the 21st Century and, as a fielder, the leading
+beneficiary of dropped catches (78) in the 21st Century and, as a

 some movement in the stats of bowlers.
 Stuart Broad finished his career with